The Best Medical Alert Systems With No Monthly Fee, Tested by Caregivers

 The Silent Beacon looks like a sleek, circular speakerphone you wear on your wrist, almost like a watch without a face.
 Just press the big button for two seconds, and it immediately calls 911 while also sending a personalized message to your chosen emergency contacts.

 When we tested it, our contact received an email alert, a push notification, and a text message, complete with our GPS location.
-The side button handles four different things: turning it on, sending “OK” messages to your contacts, requesting monitoring, and checking the device’s status.
+The side button handles four tasks: turning the device on, sending “OK” messages to your contacts, requesting monitoring, and checking the device’s status.

 Because there aren’t any monthly fees, you can’t connect to a 24/7 monitoring center.
 Instead, you’ll rely on your emergency contacts or 911 to call you back, rather than having someone stay on the line.